serosenstein/qrcode_asset_manager/README.md

 - webserver with php configured
 - qrencode installed in $PATH of web server user
 - A mysql DB server that is allowing remote connections
-- A share beween /var/lib/mysql-files/ on mysql box to something on web server box
 - Change the vars.php.example to vars.php and change the parameters to fit your env
 # To create an empty table called qrcodes (we are assuming this is in a DB also called qrcodes):
 CREATE TABLE `qrcodes` (